Outdoor cooking

 The outdoor cooking area

-The barbecue for years has been a symbol of outdoor cookung.
+The barbecue has been a symbol of outdoor kitchens for years.
 Today, the latter is no longer an isolated element but is often integrated into more complex structures.
-Modular modules, often come with various containers designed also for storing wood, the gas cylinder or a cellar fridge.
+The modular units are often equipped with various containers designed to store wood, gas cylinders or a wine cellar.

-The cooking area should be made of weather-resistant materials, and models with a lid are preferred (also useful for keeping tidy at all times).
+The cooking area must be made of weather-resistant materials, and models with lids are preferable (also useful for keeping things tidy).

-It can be equipped with different types of burners or griddle, electric or induction, grill and charcoal barbecue.
+It can be equipped with different types of burners or plates, electric or induction, grills and charcoal barbecues.

-It should be remembered that, even if outdoors, cooking food produces smoke.
-It is necessary ,therefore, to place the cooking area in a position to prevent the fumes from heading toward the convivial area.
+Remember that, even outdoors, cooking produces smoke.
+It is therefore necessary to place the kitchenette in a position that prevents the fumes from going towards the convivial area.

-For lovers of leavened foods, putting a wooden oven on the terrace or in the garden is often the ideal solution.
-Classic or modern and designer, it increases the desire to spend time outside.
+For lovers of leavened products, often placing a wood oven on the terrace or in the garden is the ideal solution.
+Classic or modern and design, it increases the desire to spend time outside.

 The outdoor water point

-The water point, should obviously be thought of near the kitchenette.
+The water point should obviously be thought of as being close to the kitchenette.

-Here again, sink and faucet design today offers a diverse market specifically designed for the outdoors.
+Here too, the design of sinks and taps today offers a very varied market specifically designed for the outdoors.

-Large sinks are preferred, for washing large dishes.
-People often opt for sinks that can be covered with a sliding top when needed, to protect the sink when not in use.
+Large sinks are preferred for washing large dishes.
+Often, sinks are chosen that can be covered with a sliding top when necessary to protect the sink when not in use.

 Recommended materials are definitely stainless steel, stone and ceramic.